mudasobwa/mudasobwa.github.io/_posts/2017-06-20-string-naming-module.md

     {_key, code} when is_binary(code) -> :ok # leaf, skip it
     {k, v} ->
       mod = :lists.reverse([k | :lists.reverse(nested)])
-      String.Naming.H.nested_module(mod, v)
+      StringNaming.H.nested_module(mod, v)
   end)
 end
 ```

 The above just iterates the map and calls a producer for all the nested
 modules.
-That simple. `String.Naming.H.nested_module/2` is where the deal
+That simple. `StringNaming.H.nested_module/2` is where the deal
 happens.
 First of all, we are to split functions (leaves) and modules (branches).
 We could not prepare this in advance, since we had no clue at parsing stage
 whether this would be a leaf or not.